hjxupup/hjxupup.github.io/_posts/2025-01-15-welcome-to-my-blog.md

   - website
 ---

 Welcome to my personal blog!
-This is where I'll be sharing my thoughts, experiences, and learnings as a graduate student at ECUST.
+This is where I'll be sharing my thoughts, experiences, and learnings as an undergraduate student at ECUST.

 ![My Profile Photo](/images/jiaxhu.jpg)